What are the minimum system requirements?

 I have an AMD graphics card, will Spout work for me?

-The GL Interop extension has only recently been supported on AMD graphics cards.
-If you are using AMD graphics, you may need to install the most recent graphics drivers to enable full Spout compatibility.
+The NVIDIA GL/DX Interop extension is supported on AMD graphics cards, but if you may need to install the most recent graphics drivers to enable full Spout compatibility.

 “Optimus” graphics is a technology which shares graphics processing between Intel and NVIDIA for power saving on a laptop.